elden2/victor-hugo/site/content/blog/Markov_Model.md

 "a Sperm Whale is not a little behind the whale, the body of a whale in the sea, and they are so shut up, belted about, every way defaced, that in the sea, poor Pip came all foaming up to the deck, and pretty soon, going to the deck, and in the sea, even as the great Sperm Whale is not a little plan that had been a great fish to swallow up Jonah." --JONAH.
 "There go flukes!" was now all alive.
-He seemed to be the first place, you will be all this as it were, to the deck, and in the
+He seemed to be the first place, you will be all this as it were, to the deck, and in the"
-[Finished in 2.5s]:
+Finished in 2.5s:

 Pretty close to gibberish, but still fun.
 You can find a lot of books online in txt formats for free to play around with.